-Compiling your project successfully for use with Diffblue Cover CLI
+Compiling your project successfully

 For Diffblue Cover to write tests successfully, it needs your code to both compile and run.
 For the best results, your project needs to be completely built from the root.
 If this doesn’t work, you may have an error in your built dependencies.